Six elegant walnut chairs from the 19th century

 Six walnut chairs from the 19th century will be restored in good carpentry condition (they are solid and free from woodworms), requiring only polishing and reupholstering with green velvet.
 Lombardy, late 19th century.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It was influenced by Napoleon’s reign, which introduced significant similarities and references to Roman and Greek ornamentation.
+It was inspired by the reign of Napoleon, emphasizing similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy and interesting are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture designed to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these pieces.

 Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and relief decorations.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, interest in mythology and ancient times was prevalent, so supports and legs often took animal forms.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands recreate such furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as many counterfeit items circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with its description and photographs.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The key to stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with its description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details